ryantd42/NY-Legislative-Git/2023/S4567A-2023/bill.md

- Introduced  by  Sen.  STEC  --  read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen.  STEC  --  read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the tax law, in relation to extending the authorization granted to the county of St. Lawrence  to  impose  an  additional  one percent of sales and compensating use taxes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Clause 41 of subparagraph (i) of the opening  paragraph  of section  1210  of  the  tax  law,  as amended by section 1 of item NN of subpart C of part XXX of chapter 58 of the laws of 2020, is  amended  to read as follows:
-  (41) The county of St.  Lawrence  is  hereby  further  authorized  and empowered  to  adopt  and  amend  local  laws, ordinances or resolutions imposing such taxes at a rate that is  one  percent  additional  to  the three  percent  rate  authorized above in this paragraph for such county for the period beginning  December  first,  two  thousand  thirteen  and ending November thirtieth, two thousand [twenty-three] TWENTY-SIX;
+  (41)  The  county  of  St.  Lawrence  is hereby further authorized and empowered to adopt and  amend  local  laws,  ordinances  or  resolutions imposing  such  taxes  at  a  rate that is one percent additional to the three percent rate authorized above in this paragraph  for  such  county for  the  period  beginning  December  first,  two thousand thirteen and ending November thirtieth, two thousand [twenty-three] TWENTY-FIVE;
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00344-01-3
+  LBD00344-02-3